rust-lang/rfcs/text/0000-macros-1.2.md

 # Detailed design
 [design]: #detailed-design

-As a reminder, Macro 1.1 stabilized a new `proc_macros` crate with a very small public API:
+As a reminder, Macro 1.1 stabilized a new `proc_macro` crate with a very small public API:

 ```rust
 pub struct TokenStream { /* private */ }